jorgecasas/php-ml/README.md

 ## Installation

-Currently this library is in the process of developing, but You can install it with Composer:
+Currently this library is in the process of being developed, but You can install it with Composer:

 ```
 composer require php-ai/php-ml